Kuoyuan-Li/Kuoyuan-Li/README.md

 <img alt="kkt" src="https://github-readme-stats.vercel.app/api/pin/?username=kuoyuan-li&repo=Vanishing-Point-Estimation&show_owner=true" />
 </a>

-### My current research
+### My Previous Research
 Neural radiance field (NeRF) driven controllable portrait generation.

-If you are interested in AI/ML/CV and would love to learn with me (or help me), don’t be hesitate to contact me!
+If you are interested in AI/ML/CV and would love to learn with me (or help me), don’t hesitate to contact me!
 I am glad to meet new people and make new friends 😃

 </div>